improve-ai/swift-ranker/README.md

 ## Models

-Each DecisionModel contains the AI optimized decision logic, which is analogous to a large number of *if/then* statements.
+A DecisionModel contains the AI optimized decision logic, analogous to a large number of *if/then* statements.
 Models are thread-safe and a single model can be used for multiple decisions of the same type.

 ### Synchronous Model Loading